 Storage space.
 Depending on how your crawl space is designed, you can use the newly encapsulated crawl space for extra storage.
 You wouldn't want to do that in your old, non-encapsulated crawl space, but now you can.

 A more structurally sound and healthy home.

 This is a benefit you get when hiring Dog Gone Mold to perform your encapsulation.
 Post Encapsulation Check-Ups!
-Our certified inspector does a final inspection as the work is being completed, as well as a 2 week, 6 month, and 12 month post encapsulation check-up, then every 3 months during your five year full coverage warranty.
+Our certified inspector does a final inspection as the work is being completed, as well as a 2 week post encapsulation check-up, then every 3 months during your five year full coverage warranty.
 (Limited lifetime warranty after the 5 years is up.)
 This is to check humidity levels and to ensure that all systems are functioning properly and your crawl space is left in great shape!

 These are just some of the important benefits that come with crawl space encapsulation in Springfield Missouri.
 The upfront cost for encapsulating your crawl space may be considered negative, but you’ll make that money back in the long term.
 Lower utility bills and avoiding repairs in your crawl space will be cost beneficial sooner rather than later.

 If you want to have your crawl space inspected, call Dog Gone Mold.
 We can give you all the information you'll need to know what’s right for you and your home.